 It all always starts with goals.

-Preferably well-defined and measurable.
+Preferably with well-defined and measurable.

 After all, it's always about money.
 How much do you want to earn?
 This year, next year, in 10 years?
 So what needs to be done to achieve these goals?
-How much time and money are you ready to invest this year, next year, in 10 years?
+How much time and money are you ready to invest this year, next year, or in 10 years?